AvihaiAdler/GarageManagementService/README.md

 The endpoint **GET** `/api/v1/vehicles/{licenseNumber}` returns an Array of `DetailedVehicle` boundaries which represent a Page of 20 elements with default sort parameters.
 The endpoint will accept optional variables to further customize the returned data.

 - `filterType`: will invoke a query based on its value.
-Permitted values are (all values are case sensitive):
+Permitted values are (all values are case-sensitive):
   - none (i.e. empty String)
   - byEnergyType
   - byModelName